 Who Goes To Nassau, Bahamas in July?

 People always seem to be surprised when we head to Bahamas for July.
 It is finally warm in Toronto and we escape south!
-But we have been unpleasantly surprised on too many vacations when we headed to cottage country only to sit inside when the weather turned cold or wet or the bugs threatened to carry us off.
-As long as we are gone before hurricane season begins, we can head to Nassau and be guaranteed a hot and sunny vacation without the humid and stinky air that similar temperatures often bring in Toronto.
+But we have been unpleasantly surprised on too many vacations when we headed to cottage country.
+We have been cooped inside when the weather turned cold, wet or the bugs threatened to carry us off.
+As long as we are gone before hurricane season begins, we can head to Nassau.
+We are guaranteed a hot and sunny vacation without the humid and stinky air that similar temperatures often bring in Toronto.

 We can make this choice because we have a good friend with a condo on Cable Beach in Nassau.
-It has everything we could ever want and when our friend Rob is there with us, we are spoiled with great food and hospitality every minute.
+It has everything we could ever want and more.
+When our friend Rob is there with us, we are spoiled with great food and hospitality every minute.

 Dining At Sunset With A Nassau Sea View

-Rob has developed a new interest in cooking and every day there was one of his favourites to try – from beans on toast on the day he arrived with this craving, to various breakfast frittatas, to homemade Italian favourites like risotto and Osso Bucco.
+Rob has developed a new interest in cooking.
+Every day there was one of his favourites to try – from beans on toast on the day he arrived with this craving, to various breakfast frittatas, to homemade Italian favourites like risotto and Osso Bucco.
 We never really needed to leave the condo to search out food!

-Days were filled with lazy lounging, walks on the beach or more energetic snorkelling to build up an appetite.
-Early into our stay we settled into a routine of having a late homemade lunch and then heading out around 7pm to a different spot for dining in Nassau – for drinks, a light snack and some entertainment.
+Days were filled with lazy lounging or walks on the beach.
+Some days more energetic snorkelling built up an appetite.
+Early into our stay we settled into a routine of having a late homemade lunch and then heading out around 7pm.
+We tried different spots for dining in Nassau – for drinks, a light snack and some entertainment.
 A number of the spots we visited offered great sea views as the sun sank below the horizon.

 This new restaurant had recently opened up on the beach by Sandyport on Cable Beach.
-The owner of the Blue Caviar restaurant in Lyford Cay picked this second spot up to take advantage of the great scenery and anticipated crowds from the new Baha Mar Resort (delayed opening at the time of this report).
+The owner of the Blue Caviar restaurant in Lyford Cay picked this second spot up.
+He wanted to take advantage of the great scenery and anticipated crowds from the new Baha Mar Resort.

-We visited twice, claiming a seat on the large outdoor patio where we could watch the beach and the sunset.
+We visited twice.
+A seat on the large outdoor patio let us watch the beach and the sunset.
 On our second visit we got additional entertainment when a fitness coach took his basketball player through a set of gruelling workouts.

-We were drawn back a second time to see if the Naples style pizzas from the wood fired oven would be consistently good and we were not disappointed.
+We were drawn back a second time to see if the Naples style pizzas from the wood fired oven would be consistently good.
+We were not disappointed.
 Pizza was a great and tasty snack, especially when washed down with Sangria!